Coffee Cheesecake

 Crust

-- Preheat oven to 325.
-Spray the sides of the 9.5-inch springform pan with nonstick baking spray.
-Wrap the sides of the pan with a strip of parchment paper.
+- Preheat oven to 325 degrees F. Spray the sides of the 9.5-inch springform pan with nonstick baking spray.

 - In a mixing bowl, add the graham cracker crumbs, sugar and melted butter.
 Stir until the butter coats all the crumbs.